wochap/hints/README.md

 bindsym $mod+i exec hints
 ```

-This will bind `mod + i` to launch hints.
-To stop showing hints (quit hints), press the `Esc` key on your keyboard.
+This will bind <kbd>mod</kbd> + <kbd>i</kbd> to launch hints.
+To stop showing hints (quit hints), press the <kbd>Esc</kbd> key on your keyboard.

-Hits also has a scroll mode to scroll, which can also be bound to a key combination.
+Hints also has a scroll mode to scroll, which can also be bound to a key combination.
 For example:

 ```
 bindsym $mod+y exec hints --mode scroll
 ```

-If you still don't see any hits, the application you're testing could need a bit of extra setup.
+If you still don't see any hints, the application you're testing could need a bit of extra setup.
 Please see the [Help,-hints-doesn't-work-with-X-application](https://github.com/AlfredoSequeida/hints/wiki/Help,-hints-doesn't-work-with-X-application) page in the wiki.

 # Documentation